Douglas-Nyberg/OOP-152-interdisciplinary-CS/README.md

 # OOP-152-interdisciplinary-CS
-A repository for all homework in my OOP class
+A repository for all homework in my CS 152 class

 All homework is based off of the Coursera Course: